Conditional Attribution for Root Cause Analysis in Time-Series Anomaly Detection: Ablation

 To address this, we perform retrieval in \textbf{learned representation spaces}.
 A Variational Autoencoder (VAE) maps the input $x \in \mathbb{R}^d$ to a lower-dimensional latent representation $z \in \mathbb{R}^k$, capturing dominant system factors while suppressing noise.
 We further apply UMAP to preserve the \textbf{local manifold structure} of the latent space.

 Retrieval quality is evaluated using \textit{CW-RCS@3}.
-As shown in Fig.~\ref{fig:retrieval_space_comparison}, representation-space retrieval (VAE latent and UMAP manifold) significantly outperforms raw-input retrieval, indicating that learned representations better capture the \textit{intrinsic system manifold} and yield more consistent nearest neighbors for anomaly analysis.
+As shown in Fig.~\ref{fig:retrieval_space_comparison}, representation space retrieval (VAE latent and UMAP manifold) significantly outperforms raw-input retrieval, indicating that learned representations better capture the \textit{intrinsic system manifold} and yield more consistent nearest neighbors for anomaly analysis.